AnanyaGeo/ananyageo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Phd student in Earth and Environmental Sciences at the University of Pavia, Italy.
+I am a PhD student in Earth and Environmental Sciences at the University of Pavia, Italy.

 I am a big fan of mountain landscapes and bear a special affinity for the Himalaya.
 Fortunately, my research allows me to work in alpine environments where I investigate sediment dynamics under a changing climate.